 The reason the sub-genre of underwater adventures is so underrepresented is dealing with all that water can be a problem.
 Productions can be both physically and psychologically demanding for everyone involved.
-It may be the time to dive in again.
+It may be time to dive in again.

 Ever since I was a kid, and discovered Jules Verne’s “20,000 Leagues Under The Sea” (both the book and the 1954 Disney film), like many fans, I have been fascinated by the idea of underwater adventures.
-The idea of an alien landscape right here on Earth and the “otherworldly” life forms one can encounter in our planet’s oceans and waters are as strange as anything you might encounter in an outer space adventure.
+The idea of an alien landscape right here on Earth and the “otherworldly” life forms one can encounter in our planet’s oceans and waters are as strange as anything you might face in an outer space adventure.

 James Cameron’s (written and directed by) 1989 underwater spectacle of alien visitation was a hugely popular and thoroughly enjoyable representation of the sub-genre.
 The Abyss was reminiscent of both Spielberg and Michael Chrichton.
 That gave the film a charming almost Close Encounters Of The Third Kind of feel.

 The Abyss told a story about the events surrounding the response when an American submarine sinks in the Caribbean, a U.S. Navy search, and recovery team works with an oil platform crew, racing against Russian vessels to recover the boat.
 Deep in the ocean, the plot thickens when communications with the surface get severed along with the arrival of a powerful storm, and when they encounter something unexpected.